Orest Soltykevych

-Orest Soltykevych (Ukrainian: Орест Солтикевич; born 1958) is a Ukrainian-Canadian conductor, currently conducting the Ukrainian Male Chorus of Edmonton and the Verkhovyna Ukrainian Choir.
+Orest Soltykevych (Ukrainian: Орест Солтикевич; born 1958) is a Ukrainian-Canadian conductor, formerly conducting the Ukrainian Male Chorus of Edmonton and the Verkhovyna Ukrainian Choir.
 Orest is also a radio program announcer and producer at the CKUA Radio Network.
 Orest is the son of Roman Soltykewych.

 Personal life

 Orest was born and raised in Edmonton, Canada, where he completed Grade 9 of the Royal Conservatory Piano.
 He went on to attend the University of Alberta, where he completed a Bachelor of Education degree with a major in secondary music.

 After the conclusion of his studies, Orest starting working for Edmonton Public Schools in various capacities, including as a computer studies teacher, instrumental music teacher, assistant principal, principal and substitute teacher.

 Orest is married to Lesia Soltykevych, and has two sons, Roman and Cassian, and one daughter, Tamara.

 Orest's father, Roman, was a choir conductor with the Ukrainian Dnipro Ensemble of Edmonton.